- As low as $134/Night

 - Approximately 1 square feet

-The Coral is our newly modernized compact studio that has a queen size bed, no kitchen but a modest refrigerator, microwave, coffee maker, TV & dvd player, wifi, 2 cruiser bicycles and helmets, 2 body boards, cooler, 2 beach towels, 2 beach chairs, umbrella, all linens and towels, iron, ironing board, hair dryer, and outdoor sitting and grilling area.
-Savor walking or riding Coral Cottage’s cruiser bicycles all over town!
+The Coral is our freshly refreshed compact studio that has a queen size bed, no kitchen but a modest refrigerator, microwave, coffee maker, TV & dvd player, wifi, 2 cruiser bicycles and helmets, 2 body boards, cooler, 2 beach towels, 2 beach chairs, umbrella, all linens and towels, iron, ironing board, hair dryer, and outdoor sitting and grilling area.
+Appreciate walking or riding Coral Cottage’s cruiser bicycles all over town!
 Hi Speed internet for remote working.
 NO SMOKING!
 NO FAMILY PETS.

 About the Area